gavr-games/reborn-mmorpg/docs/index.md

 There are at least 2 important things you need to keep in mind when creating/removing/ updating GOs.

 1. Make sure you update GO in the Redis storage via `storage.GetClient().Updates <- item.Clone()` or `storage.GetClient().Deletes <- gameObj.Id`
-2. Add or remove the GO from a Floor via `Insert` or `FilteredRemove`.
+2. Add or remove the GO from a GameArea via `Insert` or `FilteredRemove`.

-## Floor Architecture design
+## GameArea Architecture design
-You can think of Floor as some square or rectangle area, where characters can move.
+You can think of GameArea as some square or rectangle area, where characters can move.
 It could be an island, a dungeoun, a cave, etc.

 Here are the key points:
-- Engine stores an array of Floors (maybe later a map will be used).
+- Engine stores an array of GameAreas (maybe later a map will be used).
-- Each Game Object (GO) is placed inside one of the Floors.
+- Each Game Object (GO) is placed inside one of the GameAreas.
-- Floors are usually covered with surface GO of 1x1 size (grass, sand, water, etc).
+- GameAreas are usually covered with surface GO of 1x1 size (grass, sand, water, etc).
-- Floors are used to optimize collision detection calculations.
+- GameAreas are used to optimize collision detection calculations.
 For example: a character cannot move trhough the wall or tree. *PS: collisions are calculated only for GO, which have `collidable` attribute*
-- Floors use special structure to store GOs called [QuadTree](https://jimkang.com/quadtreevis/).
+- GameAreas use special structure to store GOs called [QuadTree](https://jimkang.com/quadtreevis/).
 This allows to minimize the ammount of objects to detec collision with.
 - Quadtree is also extensively used to detect, what a character can see by finding collisions between player vision area GO and other GOs.

 ## Player